JoannefromSayna/JoannefromSayna/README.md

 -Hi, I'm Joanne, I'm a student at Sayna
 -I'm interested in the world of digital marketing
--🌱 I’m currently learning about the digital world, Which I fing very interesting -🤔I am looking for assistance to enhance my educational projects.
+-🌱 I’m currently learning about the digital world, Which I find very interesting -🤔I am looking for assistance to enhance my educational projects.
 - 📫 How to reach me: jojoheriniaina@gmail.com